ljw20180420/rearr/README.md

 - [ ] Add shiny app for kpLogo
 - [ ] Deploy to JCloud
 - [ ] Use probability language to inplement Gibbs sampling for predicting the frequencies of blunt end cleavage events
-- [ ] Move all downstream analyses to shiny App
 - [ ] Automatic document
 - [ ] Python program all run in shiny, so only need a python shiny docker
 - [ ] R program all run in shiny, so only need rocker/shiny-verse image